The Village of Ilmington

 The village is lucky to have two welcoming Inns – where log fires burn in winter and good quality bar or restaurant food is served in a friendly atmosphere.
 The Red Lion and The Howard Arms.
-A place to stay to be recommended is Folly Farm B&B and for provisions Ilmington has a community shop open 7 days a week.
+A place for provisions Ilmington has a community shop open 7 days a week.

 The Ilmington Morris Men are based in the South Warwickshire village of Ilmington and dance the traditional dances which have evolved in the village over 300 years.

 They practice on Wednesday evenings in Ilmington Village Hall during the winter and dance around the local villages and towns on Wednesday evenings in the summer.